Kariong: History

 Kariong's first British settler was W.H.
 Parry in 1901.
 The Mt Penang Training School for Boys (later the Mount Penang Juvenile Justice Centre) was opened in 1911.
 Many of the boys came from the training ship Sobraon, which had been in Sydney Harbour before being condemned, as did former officer Basil Topple.
 The village of about fifteen families, mostly workers at the training school, was first called Kendall Heights, then Penang Mountain.
 The name Kariong was assigned in about 1947.

 Kariong Mountains High School opened in 2010 at Kariong.

 Etymology

-Kariong was once believed to mean meeting place in the local Aboriginal language, and that is how it is described by the Geographical Names Board.
+According to the Geographical Names Board, Kariong means "meeting place" in the local Aboriginal language.

 Geography

 Kariong's boundaries include a considerable section of the Brisbane Water National Park to the south, and the Mount Penang Parklands, with its native gardens.
 Kariong is considered the entry point to the Central Coast as it borders the Pacific Motorway M1.
-A visitor information centre for the Central Coast is located just off the Central Coast Highway, near the entry to the Mount Penang Parklands.
+A visitor information centre for the Central Coast was once located just off the Central Coast Highway, near the entry to the Mount Penang Parklands but no longer exists.

 Population

-According to the 2016 census of Population, there were 6,385 people in Kariong.
+At the 2021 census, the population of Kariong was 6,485.